UBB-bibliometrics/search-strategies/pandemics.md

 TS=("lockdown*" OR "social distancing" OR "physical distancing")
 ```

-- Here I tried with "social distanc*" but "social distance" seems to be mostly about non-pandemic topics, which "distancing" is much more focused.
+- Here I tried with "social distanc*" but "social distance" seems to be mostly about non-pandemic topics, while "distancing" is much more focused.
-- The Cristin string (below) includes elements
-- I also tried with `TS=("work from home" OR "working from home" OR "home office" OR "school closure$")`, which could potentially be noisy, but in Norway and the year restrictions it gave no extra results to phrase #1 anyway.
+- I also tried with `TS=("work from home" OR "working from home" OR "home office" OR "school closure$")`, but in Norway and the year restrictions it gave no extra results to phrase #1 anyway.
+In general testing it can add some results about the pandemic, but many more generally about working from home, and we decided that this was too far outside the scope for this use-case.

 #### 4